"When was the last time you went outside?

 Spending as little as 30 minutes outdoors per week (that's nothing!) was shown to be enough to measurably reduce symptoms of depression.
 With diagnoses of depression and anxiety on the rise, having a drug-free, therapist-free, free free way to help manage symptoms is absolutely essential.

 Spending time in nature lowers the levels of chemicals related to stress in your body, including pro-inflammatory compounds and cortisol.

 Hospital patients recovering from surgery in rooms with live plants had lower blood pressure, needed less pain medication, and reported less anxiety than patients in rooms without plants.
 Imagine the healing benefit of getting out into an entire forest or botanical garden!

 If you know me at all, you've probably heard me talk about Empowered Healing.
 It's a big deal to me, because I've been on both sides of the healing dichotomy the disempowered and the empowered.

-I identified myself as a yoga teacher for 15 years and it was really through covid and the extra time that I got at home to dive deeper into my own ...Let's Make a Health Connection Series #2 with Heather Jolma-Fray
+I identified myself as a yoga teacher for 15 years and it was really through covid and the extra time that ...Let's Make a Health Connection Series #2 with Heather Jolma-Fray

 Our time before we move and breathe is dedicated to peeking into the wide world of the behaviors of the dear ...Yama - For Balance & Clarity